HARDWARE REQUIREMENTS

 - On your first login, you will need to change the session to Xfce using the login manager menu in the upper right corner.

-You should now have a working Gentoo Studio workstation.
+You should now have a working decibel Linux workstation.

 Notes: